symfony/symfony-docs/cookbook/form/form_customization.rst

 --------------------------------------

-If you'd like a certain form customization to be global to your application, you can accomplish this by making the form customizations to an external template and then importing it inside your application configuration:
+If you'd like a certain form customization to be global to your application, you can accomplish this by making the form customizations in an external template and then importing it inside your application configuration:

 Twig